mosarhat/mosarhat/README.md

 **Scripts That Automate Menial Tasks**:
 - A Bash script that allows me to initialize a repository within a command, followed by the repo-name.
+- A Bash script that creates a backup to a cloud service.
+- A Bash script that renames a bulk file set.
+- A Bash script that creates a bulk file set based on patterned inputs.
+- A Bash script that tests the network speed.

 **Data Analysis and Model Related Projects**:
 - A data analysis project that analyzes a dataset (TBD), and produces descriptive, and survival analysis.
 - A data anlysis project that analyzes a dataset (TBD), and runs it through traditional machine learning models, neural networks, and deep learning models.